 When you are away from your romantic partner, at some point, you may start growing apart.

 Couples living together, share many of the same experiences.
 In the long-distance relationship, you have different experiences.
 Every experience changes you as a person.
-So, when you’re away from your partner for a long time, the two of you become different people than the ones who started the relationship.
+So, when you’re away from your partner for a long time, the two of you become different people to the ones who started the relationship.

 Being away from your romantic partner means a lack of physical intimacy.
 After a while, you will start feeling sexually frustrated and will need to have physical closeness with someone else.
-When you’re away from your partner, your feelings may change.
+When you’re away from your partner, your feelings may also change.